rajnathsah/PerformanceTuning_Oracle/Partitioning.md

    Data values

 10. Describes the difference between truncating a partition and dropping the partition?
-    Droping a partition also drops the corresponding local index partitions, any global non-partitioned index or partitioned index with refernce to the dropped rows are markes as unusable.Where as by truncating a partition we can get rid of the data stored in that partition but keeps the partition,It also makes corresponding local index partition un-usable
+    Droping a partition also drops the corresponding local index partitions, any global non-partitioned index or partitioned index with refernce to the dropped rows are markes as unusable.Where as by truncating a partition we can get rid of the data stored in that partition but keeps the partition,It also makes corresponding local index partition un-usable.

+For more details, please refer [Partitioning in oracle](https://www.oracle.com/technetwork/database/options/partitioning/overview/index.html)